an-anurag/log_file_forwarder/README.md

 # Realtime log file forwarder

+# What is this
-This module reads any live .log file and send each newly appending line to UDP socket to Syslog in realtime.
+This module reads any live .log file and send each newly appending line to web sockets in realtime.
+All the files that needs to be sent should be configured in the log_sources.yaml file

+# How to run
+Run the `main.py` to have all the files being sent to the syslog port This module can be kept running in the background with unix utility such as `screen`